Infection and Chemotherapy

 How can I help prevent infections?

 Wash your hands frequently throughout the day, especially before eating, after using the bathroom, and after touching animals.
-Use antibacterial hand gel often.
+If soap and water are not available, use antibacterial hand gel containing at least 60% alcohol.

 Clean your rectal area gently but thoroughly after each bowel movement.
-Talk with your doctor if the area becomes irritated or if you develop hemorrhoids.
+Talk with your healthcare provider if the area becomes irritated or if you develop hemorrhoids.